DreamUnibucTeam/ContinuousRandomVars/README.md

 ## ContinuousRandomVars
-# R Package for easy generation of Continuous Random Variables
+# R Package for working with Continuous Random Variables

 # INSTALLATION